This article discusses troubleshooting solutions for issues encountered with monitoring the content of Android devices via the Bark for Kids app.

-- If your child's Android is unable to "install apps from unknown sources", see our installation instructions here.
+- If your child's Android is still unable to "install apps from unknown sources," check out the instructions applicable to your plan:

 What are some reasons content monitoring may not be working?

 There are a few reasons you may be seeing that the monitoring is not working: